CiscoPSIRT/openvuln-mcp/README.md

     CISCO_API_CLIENT_ID=your_client_id
     CISCO_API_CLIENT_SECRET=your_client_secret
     ```
-    **Note**: For production environments, it is highly recommended to use a secure secret management solution instead of a `.env` file.
+    **Note**: For production environments, it is highly recommended to use a secure secret management solution (such as CyberArk Conjur, HashiCorp's Vault, etc.) instead of a `.env` file.

 ### Running the Server